yenchenlin/cosmos-predict2/documentations/inference_video2world.md

 - `--input_path`: input image or video
 - `--prompt`: text prompt

+By default the checkpoint you downloaded from the [Downloading Checkpoints](setup.md#downloading-checkpoints) section in the Setup guide are for 720P and 16FPS.
+If you instead want to change the behavior to, say, 480P and 10FPS, you need to download the corresponding checkpoint and pass `--fps 10 --resolution 480`.

 For a complete list of available arguments and options:
 ```bash
 python -m examples.video2world --help